-The intervals of this chord are Root, Major Third, Augmented Fifth, and Major Seventh
+The Fmaj7(#5) chord is composed of the Root, Major Third, Augmented Fifth, and Major Seventh

 Learn how to read chord diagrams here

-How the Major Seventh Sharp Fifth chord is built:
+Chord structure of the Major Seventh Sharp Fifth chord:

 Want to master chords theory?
 Learn more with our chords construction tutorial